The 113th pope.

 The election of "Petrus Romanus," or "Peter the Roman," caught prophecy watchers by surprise when pope "Peter" turned out instead to be pope "Pedro," the first LATIN AMERICAN pope elected to the papacy.
 And please note that this website posted its greeting to "papa Pedro" over a month BEFORE his election to the papacy.
 Petrus Romanus translates to "Pietro de Romano" in modern Italian, and when the pope was asked to name himself, he decided to call himself "Francis," after St. Francis "de Pietro" of Assisi.
 It was then later discovered that the family of Pope Francis I originally came from the small town of "Romano" in northern Italy.

 The Saint Malachy, Fatima, Garabandal, and Nostradamus prophecies all describe a future attack on the Vatican by it's enemies, and the strange part is that all these prophecies came out of the vaults of the Vatican Library.
 The prophecies on this website normally have more than one source.
 The prophecy on Rome's fate has many sources, but the identity of the pope under whom it will take place is only supported by a single source, Saint Malachy.
-It therefore still remains to be seen whether this prophecy will take place under the papacy of our present pope.
-So if you want to know more about how the Hebrew prophets may still be accurately predicting events going on in our modern world today, just click on one of the secure book links on this webpage to order your book by Edward Oliver.
+And now that Pope Francis has passed, and pope Leo XIV has been installed as the 113th pope (after Cellestine II) it will be interesting to see if he will be the pope whose insult to another religion will cause the ruin of Rome and thus fulfill the Malachy prophecy.
+So if you want to know more about how the Hebrew prophets may still be accurately predicting events in today's world, click one of the secure book links on this webpage to order your book by Edward Oliver.

 Copyright 2004-2025 Edward Oliver